Filipinos in Indonesia: Inter-ethnic relations

 Filipinos in Indonesia generally maintain good interethnic relations with their Indonesian neighbours, with whom they feel culturally closer than Europeans or Americans; Indonesians stereotype Filipinos as being gregarious and cheerful.
 However, there are fears that Filipinos in Indonesia may become the targets of kidnappings by local militant groups such as Jemaah Islamiyah in an attempt to secure the release of JI members imprisoned in Philippine jails.

 Community

-A Filipino Muslim family in Indonesia; the woman is a convert from Roman Catholicism.

 Filipinos in Indonesia have formed eight different community associations, including three sports teams, one teachers' association, and two Christian groups.
 The annual Philippine Independence Day celebrations attract numerous participants.

 More traditional communities of Filipino descent had migrated to the pre-independence Indonesian territory, which was then still called the Dutch East Indies.
 Most of them have kinship across the borders of the two countries, like the Sangir people also have their relatives in Sarangani and Davao, the Philippines, but their homeland is in the Sangihe Islands, Indonesia.
 Another case is the Tausug and Bajau peoples who have long inhabited the east coast of Kalimantan, inhabiting the former Sulu Sultanate, such as Nunukan and Tarakan in North Kalimantan, as well as Malay nobles such as Berau and Tidung also have mixed Sulu blood.